monis4567/metabarcode_eDNA_havsvampe/README_metabarcode_eDNA_deep_sea_sponges.md

 But before you can install all the packages here below, you will need the 'RCurl' to be installed by an administrator on the remote server<br/>
 If you run these commands locally, you should have administrator rights to get them installed locally<br/>

-Before you can install these package you will need the 'RCurl' pakcage being available for R<br/> On the HPC UCPH server 'RCurl' is installed here:  "libcurl-devel" on fend05<br/>
+Before you can install these package you will need the 'RCurl' package being available for R<br/> On the HPC UCPH server 'RCurl' is installed here:  "libcurl-devel" on fend05<br/>
 Here is a webpage with guide to get 'RCurl' installed:<br/>  https://github.com/sagemath/cloud/issues/114<br/> Users of this R-script on HPC UCPH - Note that this 'RCurl' is already installed on UCPH-HPC.
 So UCPH-HPC users can just go ahead and install the individual packages for R -  as described here below<br/>